-Audit your R & D, suppliers, goods inward, WIP and finished goods recording, sampling, traceability and QA systems – are they demanding enough?
+Audit your R&D, suppliers, goods inward, work-in-progress (WIP) and finished goods recording, sampling, traceability and quality assurance (QA) systems – are they demanding enough?

 Plan for a product crisis in advance.
 Have a team which is familiar with the issues and is trained.
 Have a crisis plan with pre-developed materials and think about a communications strategy.